What To Include On Your First Resume [CV For Your First Job]

 Length is not as important as impact.

-You may be able to tell a potential employer everything they need in under one page – and that’s perfectly OK.
+You may be able to tell a potential employer everything they need to know about you in under one page – and that’s perfectly OK.
 However, if you’ve had quite a few sporting, extra-curricular and work experience-related commitments, you may find that a longer resume is required.

 2. Content Of Your First Resume.

 You’re young.
 You don’t have much work experience under your belt.
-What exactly should you put on your resume?
+You fear that you don’t have enough selling points to fill even a quarter of a resume page.
 It’s not like you’ve had a stellar career with 7 jobs across 20 years, right?

 I get it.